raunakoomar/Data-Collection/README.md

 # Data Collection Processor
-A data collection processor that converts thermal FLIR data and microphone CSV data to colored FLIR frames and audio files.
+A data collection processor that converts thermal FLIR data and microphone CSV data to colored FLIR frames and audio files respectively.
 This project is designed to process and visualize data from FLIR thermal cameras and microphone sensors, converting raw FLIR thermal data stored in .npy files into temperature-calibrated video files with overlaid color scale bars and timestamps.
-It also includes functionality for converting microphone CSV data into WAV audio files, all within a GUI that allows users to manage data folders, execute conversions, and view logs in real-time.
+It also includes functionality for converting microphone CSV data into WAV audio files, all within a GUI that allows users to select data folders, execute conversions, and view logs in real-time.

 ## Process
-  1) Create a requirements.txt, listing necessary Python dependencies are installed for the system to run FLIR video processing, audio conversion, and GUI functionality
+  1) Download the requirements.txt, listing necessary Python dependencies are installed for the system to run FLIR video processing, audio conversion, and GUI functionalities
   - Run pip install requirements.txt in terminal to congifure the correct library versions
   2) Run GUI.py code
-  3) Click the "Select Main Folder" button and import the necessary data collection folders
+  3) Click the "Select Main Folder" button and import the necessary data collection folders a.)
+For 1 data folder
+      - Select data collection folder with the raw FLIR .npy and microphone .csv data and click "Select Folder" b.)
+For multiple data folders
+      -  Create a main folder and import the necessary raw data collection folders into that, which would act as the subfolders.
+Select data collection folder with the raw            .npy and .csv data and click "Select Folder."
+The file path would look like "Main Folder" -> Data Collection Folders -> Raw FLIR .npy and microphone .csv data
   4) Once selecting the necessary folders, click the "Process All Subfolders" button
-  5) The GUI will run a conditional processor that would look for any .npy and/or microphone csv data, converting it to FLIR Frames and .wav recordings
-  6) The FLIR Frames will also be converted to a .MP4 video file, so the numerous frames can be seen progressively
+  5) The GUI will run a conditional processor that would look for any .npy and/or microphone csv data, converting it to FLIR Frames and .wav recordings.
+The FLIR Frames will also be converted to a .MP4 video file, so the numerous frames can be seen progressively

 # Code Descriptions